lullak/portfolio/README.md

-Created a Responsive Portfolio Website with form validation and weather forecast for Stochkolm, Sweden from weatherwidget.io.
+Created a Responsive Portfolio Website with form validation, Google maps location and weather forecast for Stochkolm, Sweden from weatherwidget.io.

 Using HTML, CSS, Javascript and Bootstrap.